kailash-manasarovar/statement/docs/timeline/2024/march.md

 ## An inspector from the Generalitat comes to piano lesson

-- It's the 5th March 2024.
+- It's Tuesday 5th March 2024.
-- I arrive at piano class and, after a minute or two, all of a sudden, a woman enters the classroom.
+- I arrive at my piano lesson and, after a minute or two, all of a sudden, a woman enters the classroom.
-- Paqui explains the woman is here to help me.
+- Paqui explains the woman in an inspector from the Generalitat and she is here to help me.
 - I feel like it's probably an ambush and put my phone on record.
 - Paqui reiterates that the woman is here to help me with everything that's going on, and I relate what she's saying to how I have previously told her I'm stressed because I'm being terrorized.
 - The woman talks about having to get the police involved.